Recursive and Lambda Functions in Python with Examples

 - filter() function in Python

 A function is called recursive when it is called by itself.
 Let’s understand this with an example.
 Let’s consider a function which calculates the factorial of a number.
 It can be written as a recursive functions as explained below.

-Example: Factorial using recursive function (Demo33.py)
+Example: Factorial using the recursive function in python (Demo33.py)

 def factorial(n): if n ==0: result=1 else: result = n * factorial(n-1) return result x= factorial(4) print("Factorial of 4 is: ",x)

 Example: Factorial without recursive function in python (Demo34.py)

 def f1(): n=4 fact=1 while(n>0): fact=fact*n n=n-1 print("Factorial of the number is: ", fact) f1()

 From the above two programs we can conclude that using recursive functions brings in some advantages:

 - We can reduce the length of the code and improves readability

 - We can solve complex problems in a very easy way.